 We've been waffling up a storm, using a method for stuffing and waffling puff pastry that we developed last week.
 The basics?
 Layer ingredients on puff pastry, roll it up jelly roll-style, twist it into a snake, then press it into a heated waffle iron.
 Here are our six recipes, all in one convenient and quick guide.
 Consider this the guide to crispy, buttery, delicious awesomeness.
 Or perhaps the guide to needing to go on a diet.

-Entries tagged with 'will it waffle'
+'will it waffle' on Serious Eats

 Inspired by the magical South American pastries filled with guava and cream cheese, this quick, easy, and deliciously indulgent dessert waffle is made by rolling spreadable cream cheese and guava paste into puff pastry, then cooking it in a waffle iron until crisp outside and molten within.